MattisLind/td8e_usb/README.md

 ## WRT_ECHO

 WRT_ECHO is driven by a PNP open collctor cricuit in the TU55/TU56 drive.
 It is supposed to be connected to a negative pull down.
 The logic levels are then either 0V or the negative supply voltage.
 This then give a need for a negative supply to detect this logic level.
+An opto-coupler is an easy method of doing the level translation.

 ## SEL_ECHO